 Harjap Bassi was a Sociology student who graduated in 2019.
 While she was studying for her degree, Harjap also worked part-time as a Careers+Placements Associate.
 We had a chat with her to find out more about her role and her advice to other students looking for work experience.

 What does a typical day in your part-time job look like?

 It’s very varied – I mostly have to answer student queries on reception and signpost them to the relevant person, as well as booking students onto career appointments and signing them in when they arrive.
-I also have the key task of promoting career services such as Aston Futures and demonstrating how to use Placer app.
+I also have the key task of promoting career services such as Aston Futures.

 What has been the highlight of your job so far?

 Definitely interacting with students – I enjoy talking to and helping people.

 My confidence has increased a lot as my role entailed a lot of interaction with students.
 I’ve also developed my interpersonal skills as a result.

 Why did you decide to get a part-time job?

 To earn some money and also to gain some extra work experience to add to my CV.

 How do you juggle working and studying?